 We all know the deal.
 Eating sensibly and exercising regularly leaves us healthier, feeling energized and looking great.
 Watching the diet is not too difficult—after all, we all need to eat every day.
 But beginning an exercise plan can at first seem imposing.
 Sticking to the regime is even harder.

 We want to be tighter, toned, and in some cases much more muscular.
 Yet being a newbie at the gym, and indeed the costs involved, can put many people off.
-But it doesn’t have to be that way.
+But your journey to fitness doesn’t have to be that way.

 It’s easy to complete effective workouts at home, that will provide real visible results.
 Even with with little to no equipment.